w3c/wcag2ict/comments-by-guideline-and-success-criterion.md

 ###### Applying SC 1.4.11 Non-text Contrast to Non-Web Documents and Software

-This applies directly as written and as described in [Intent from Understanding Success Criterion 1.4.11](https://www.w3.org/WAI/WCAG22/Understanding/non-text-contrast.html#intent), replacing "user agent" with "user agent or platform software".
+This can apply directly as written and as described in [Intent from Understanding Success Criterion 1.4.11](https://www.w3.org/WAI/WCAG22/Understanding/non-text-contrast.html#intent), replacing "user agent" with "user agent or platform software".

 With this substitution, it would read: